lwjohnst86/analyzing-cohorts-course/chapter3.md

 It's best to use multiple methods to decide on which variables to include in a model.
 The information criterion methods are powerful tools in your toolbox for identifying and choosing the variables to adjust for.
 Using the functions from the MuMIn package, determine which model has the best fit for the models being compared.

-To keep the computation run time quick, for this exercise we will use logistic regression rather than mixed effects models.
-Therefore, we will only use the baseline data from the Framingham dataset (through `filter()`) to fit the model assumptions.
+To keep the computation run time quick, for this exercise we greatly restricted the sample size and reduced the number of variables to include in the model.

 `@instructions`
-- Select the centered variables systolic blood pressure, body mass index, fasting blood glucose, and total cholesterol, as well as sex, education, and current smoking status.
+- Select the centered variables systolic blood pressure, fasting blood glucose, and total cholesterol, as well as sex and current smoking status.
-- Set the outcome in the `glm` formula, the dataset, and the family (the outcome is binary).
+- Set the outcome and random term in the `glmer` formula, the dataset, and the family (the outcome is binary).
 - "Dredge" through the combinations of variables in the model using AIC, comparing models that have centered systolic blood pressure.
 - Print the top 4 models.